 4. Bath Time Dry Skin RemediesApart from stocking your cabinet with an assortment of beauty products, pay attention to how you spend your bath time:

 - Limit the time you spend in the shower.

-- Reduce the thermostat to lower temperature while you’re there.
+- Reduce the room temperature while you're there.